VINAYAK777CODER/DEVTINDER/README.md

 - added the user auth middleware in profile api and made the sent connection api
 - cookie and token expiry feature added
 - Added JWT and password validation methods to User schema
+- created the routes folder for for managing the auth,profile,requests
+- created authRouter,profileRouter,requestsRouter